ThomDietrich/miflora-mqtt-daemon/README.md

 ### Integration

-Data will be published to the MQTT broker topic "`miflora/sensorname`" (names configurable).
+In the "mqtt-json" reporting mode, data will be published to the MQTT broker topic "`miflora/sensorname`" (names configurable).
 An example:

 ```json